Charles M. Schulz: Early life and education

 Schulz loved drawing and sometimes drew his family dog, Spike, who ate unusual things, such as pins and tacks.
-In 1937, Schulz drew a picture of Spike and sent it to Ripley's Believe It or Not!; his drawing appeared in Robert Ripley's syndicated panel, captioned, "A hunting dog that eats pins, tacks, and razor blades is owned by C. F. Schulz, St. Paul, Minn." and "Drawn by 'Sparky'" (C.F. was his father, Carl Fred Schulz).
+In 1937, Schulz drew a picture of Spike and sent it to Ripley's Believe It or Not!.
+His drawing appeared in Robert Ripley's syndicated panel, captioned, "A hunting dog that eats pins, tacks, and razor blades is owned by C. F. Schulz, St. Paul, Minn." and "Drawn by 'Sparky'".
+Schulz's drawings were rejected by his high school yearbook.
+A five-foot-tall statue of Snoopy was placed in the school's office 60 years later.
+After graduating, Schulz took a correspondence course from Art Instruction Schools.

-Schulz attended Richards Gordon Elementary School in Saint Paul, where he skipped two half-grades.
-He became a shy, timid teenager, perhaps as a result of being the youngest in his class at Central High School.
-One well-known episode in his high school life was the rejection of his drawings by his high school yearbook, which he referred to in Peanuts years later, when he had Lucy ask Charlie Brown to sign a picture he drew of a horse, only to then say it was a prank.
-A five-foot-tall statue of Snoopy was placed in the school's main office 60 years later.

 Military service and post-war positions

-In February 1943, Schulz's mother Dena died after a long illness.
-At the time of her death, he had only recently been made aware that she suffered from cancer.
-Schulz had by all accounts been very close to his mother and her death had a significant effect on him.

-Around the same time, Schulz was drafted into the United States Army.
-He served as a staff sergeant with the 20th Armored Division in Europe during World War II, as a squad leader on a .50 caliber machine gun team.
-His unit saw combat only at the very end of the war.
-Schulz said he had only one opportunity to fire his machine gun but forgot to load it, and that the German soldier he could have fired at willingly surrendered.
+In November 1942, Schulz was drafted into the United States Army.
+He served as a staff sergeant with the 20th Armored Division in Europe during World War II as a squad leader on a .50 caliber machine gun team.
+His unit saw combat at the very end of the war.
+Schulz said he had only one opportunity to fire his machine gun but forgot to load it, and that the German soldier he could have fired at surrendered.
 Years later, Schulz proudly spoke of his wartime service.
-For being under fire he did receive the Combat Infantry Badge, of which he was very proud.
+For being under fire he received the Combat Infantry Badge, of which he was proud.

+In February 1943, Schulz's mother died after a long illness from cervical cancer.
+Schulz was with her as she died at home and later described his sadness that she never saw his work published.
 In late 1945, Schulz returned to Minnesota, where he did lettering for a Roman Catholic comic magazine, Timeless Topix.
-Before he was drafted, Schulz had taken a correspondence course from the school Art Instruction, Inc., and in July 1946 took a job at the school, where he reviewed and graded students' work.
-He worked at the school for several years as he developed his career as a comic creator.
+In July 1946, Schulz took a job at Art Instruction, where he reviewed and graded students' work.
+He worked there for several years as he developed his career as a comic creator.
+At the school, he proposed marriage to a redhaired woman, Donna Johnson, who turned him down.
+Johnson inspired the Little Red-Haired Girl, Charlie Brown's unrequited love, in Peanuts.